Solo (concert residency): Concert synopsis

 The concert ran for two hours.
-The stage featured a video wall backdrop, flashing neon lights and smoke.
+The stage featured a video wall backdrop, flashing neon lights, and smoke.
 Velasquez appeared on stage to an elevated platform and opened the show with Donna Lewis's "I Love You Always Forever" wearing a pink plaid Bavarian-inspired mini dress.
-She descends the podium and goes straight into Lizzo's up-tempo hit "About Damn Time", and performs the song's rap routine.
-The singer continued into a popular TikTok tune, Stacey Ryan's "Fall in Love Alone".
-Velasquez followed this with performances of tracks from Filipino musicians: Zack Tabudlo's "Binibini", Ferdinand Aragon's "Disinasadya", and Adie's "Paraluman".
-Shortly after, she began with Madonna's "Crazy for You" which she dedicated to her husband.
+She descended the podium and began Lizzo's up-tempo hit "About Damn Time", and performed the song's rap routine.
+She continued into a popular TikTok tune, Stacey Ryan's "Fall in Love Alone", and followed this with performances of tracks from Filipino musicians: Zack Tabudlo's "Binibini", Ferdinand Aragon's "Disinasadya", and Adie's "Paraluman".
+Shortly after, she began with Madonna's "Crazy for You", which she dedicated to her husband.
 Following the performance, she spoke briefly about her late father, who enjoyed listening to the music of Elvis Presley, before transitioning into a medley of the American rock and roll singer's ballad hits.
 The next number on the set list was her original song "Tanging Mahal", which was followed with a performance of another TikTok tune, Jvke's "Golden Hour".

 The second act saw Velasquez changing outfits into a graphic-printed fishtail gown and beginning a performance of Charlie Puth's "We Don't Talk Anymore".
 This was followed by a holographic duet with herself singing The Juans's "Istorya" and "Hindi Tayo Pwede".
-She proceeded with "OK Lang Ako" a track from her 2010 album Fantasy.
-She then started a medley of songs by Filipina singer Ella May Saison, before doing renditions of ABBA's "The Winner Takes It All" and Toto's "I'll Be Over You".
-The set list continued with an upbeat arrangement of the singer's single "You've Made Me Stronger".
+She then proceeded with "OK Lang Ako", a track from her 2010 album Fantasy.
+A medley of songs by Filipina singer Ella May Saison were performed, before doing renditions of ABBA's "The Winner Takes It All" and Toto's "I'll Be Over You".
+The set list continued with an upbeat arrangement of her single "You've Made Me Stronger".
 Joni Mitchell's "Both Sides, Now" and Dua Lipa's "Love Again" were performed after.
 She then paid tribute to her son with Ben Rector's "Extraordinary Magic", as images of them were projected on the video screen.
 For Jessie J's "Flashlight", concertgoers illuminated their phones that flickered and flashed as they sang along with Velasquez.
 After the song ended, she bowed and thanked the audience before exiting the stage.
-For the encore, the singer returned on stage and sang her single "Araw Gabi".
+For the encore, Velasquez returned on stage and sang her single "Araw Gabi".
 She closed the show with a performance of George Michael's "Freedom!".